DataResponsibly/ZNO-Dataset/datasheet.md

 - **What data does each instance consist of?** <!--- "Raw" data (e.g., unprocessed text or images) or features?
 In either case, please provide a description. -->

     Each instance consists of features.
-Appendix B of the associated paper describes each feature in the dataset.
+Jupiter notebook Tables_Description describes each feature in the dataset.

 - **Is there a label or target associated with each instance?** <!--- If so, please provide a description. -->